vfaergestad/rest-university-searcher/README.md

 - The [Rest Countries API](https://restcountries.com/) by [Alejandro Matos](https://gitlab.com/amatos) provides
 conversion between ISO 3166-1 alpha-3 country codes and country names. ([Documentation and more info](https://gitlab.com/amatos/rest-countries))

+Thank you to all developers who develop open source and free to use APIs like these.

+## Table of Contents

 [TOC]

 ## Endpoints